rust-xed/xed-sys/README.md

 In order to build this crate, you need:
 * Python version 2.7, 3.4 or later ([to build XED](https://intelxed.github.io/build-manual/)).
 * clang ([to build XED](https://intelxed.github.io/build-manual/) and [run bindgen](https://rust-lang.github.io/rust-bindgen/requirements.html#requirements)).

-Alternatively, you may check [.travis.yml](.travis.yml) to see the dependencies installed in the CI setup.

 ## Examples
 You can find examples in the examples/ directory which can be compiled and run with Cargo.